lizzy985/SBA308A/README.md

 * Fetch API: For interacting with a backend server to manage favorite cities.
 * HTML/CSS: For structuring and styling the web page.
 ## Setup and Installation
 1. Clone the Repository:
 git clone <repository-url>
 cd weather-dashboard
 2. Install Dependencies:
 Ensure you have Node.js installed, then run: npm install
 3. Set Up Environment:
-Create a .env file in the root directory
+Open a terminal, then run: npm start
 4. Run the Backend (if applicable):
 Ensure your backend server is running at http://localhost:3000.
-If you don't have a backend, you can use the provided code to handle favorite cities.
+If you don't have a backend, you can open a new terminal and run: node server.js

 5. Open the Application:
 Open index.html in your browser to start using the Weather Dashboard Application.